“Hello there Kaidus!” A burly man past his prime exclaimed happily.

 “He is a student of Zorin academy…” A man spoke.

-“This only helps to solidify our assumptions, and to bolster the truth about the rumors.” another replied.
+“This only helps to solidify our assumptions and to bolster the truth about the rumors.”
+Another replied.

 “We need to let the boss know.
-We need to see how we should proceed from here on out.” a third voice chimed in.
+We need to see how we should proceed from here on out.”
+A third voice chimed in.
 This time, a woman.

-“Leiza, how many of us are currently free to operate?” the first man asked.
+“Leiza, how many of us are currently free to operate?”
+The first man asked.

 “Six of us at the moment.
-The others are in their respective wards, gathering information.”
+The others are in their respective wards gathering information.”
 The woman replied.

 “Six huh?
 Zorin Academy has two gates.
 We need sentries watching each of them.
-Form two teams from our available agents, and make sure to not lose the target if he comes out.”
+Form two teams from our available agents and make sure to not lose the target if he comes out.”
 The man instructed.
 “I will contact the boss.”
 The man went inside the building to hire a carriage.

 Middle of the night, in the woods away from Ferrent.

-“What is it, Raleun?” a voice echoed through a dimly glowing ring on the man’s finger.
+“What is it, Raleun?”
+A voice echoed through a dimly glowing ring on the man’s finger.

 “Master Zavon.
 I have news about the target.”
 He replied back to the ring.

 “The target’s identity is a boy named Kaidus Paltos.
 He is currently living with his parents and a younger sister.
 Also, we have just found out that he is attending Zorin Academy.
 How do you wish to proceed from here?”
-Raleun asked.
+Raleun questioned.

-“… If he is attending Zorin, and if the stories are true, he might already be under Nylen’s influence.
+“… If he is attending Zorin and if the stories are true, he might already be under Nylen’s influence.
 It might already be too late to bring him to our side…” Zavon whispered back, contemplating the situation.

-“Yes master.
+“Yes.
 That is quite possible.”